asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 ### JinDisk Installation (in-VM)

-Right after starting up and logging on the reference VM, you need to install the JinDisk (the `jindisksetup` binaries and the `dm-jindisk` kernel module) in the initramfs first.
-To do that, simply run the [install-user-cli.sh](./in-VM/setup-scripts/install-user-cli.sh) and the [install-kernel-module.sh](./in-VM/setup-scripts/install-kernel-module.sh).
+Right after starting up and logging on the reference VM, you need to install the JinDisk (the `jindisksetup` binaries and the `dm-jindisk` kernel module) in the initramfs first. **So, this step should be executed inside the VM.** To do that, simply run the [install-user-cli.sh](./in-VM/setup-scripts/install-user-cli.sh) and the [install-kernel-module.sh](./in-VM/setup-scripts/install-kernel-module.sh).

 You may have to reinstall the Linux kernel when installing JinDisk kernel module.
 Refer to its [README](../../kernel-module/c/README.md) for more details.
 And you can also refer to the [README](../../user-cli/README.md) for the installation of JinDisk user-space CLI.